turtle0x1/HowToLXD/index.md

  - spyware
  - annoying

-But without support its hard to maintain resources!
+But without them its hard to support open source!

 ### Jump In
 First lets [clear up some key terms & differences in the LXD ecosphere!](key_terms.html)